dapper-gmc/gml-data-structures/docs/manual-supplement.md

 - It is currently unknown how script indices, array indices, object indices, etc., are currently stored.
 It's safest to treat them as 64-bit, unsigned integers until more information is available.

+## Boolean Short-Circuiting
+- As of 2018, GMS2 does not utilize boolean short-circuiting.
+You must use nested IF statements to achieve the performance benefits.